r3bers/UHX711/README.md

-# Queuetue HX711 Arduino Library
+# Universial HX711 Arduino Library

-Copyright (c) 2016 Mikhail Solovjov (mike@solovjov.net), released under the MIT license.
-Copyright (c) 2015 Scott Russell (scott@queuetue.com), released under the MIT license.
+Copyright (c) 2016 Mikhail Solovjov & 2015 Scott Russell (scott@queuetue.com), released under the MIT license.
 See the LICENSE file for licensing details.

 A simple Arduino driver for the HX711 ADC.